Columbia, San Diego

-Columbia is a neighborhood located in Downtown San Diego, California.
-The neighborhood is largely commercial, however there are many highrise condominium buildings under construction.
+Columbia is a neighborhood in downtown San Diego, California.
+It is largely commercial, however there are many high-rise condominium buildings under construction.

-The Midway Aircraft Carrier Museum and the Maritime Museum are located in this neighborhood.
+The USS Midway Museum and the Maritime Museum of San Diego are located in this neighborhood.

 Geography

-Columbia is located south of Little Italy, north of the Marina District, and west of Core and the Horton District.
+Columbia is located south of Little Italy, north of the Marina district, and west of the Core.
 This district is bordered by Ash Street to the north, F Street to the south, Union Street to the east and the Pacific Ocean to the west.

-The Santa Fe Depot is served by the Trolley, the Coaster and the Pacific Surfliner.
+Santa Fe Depot is served by the Trolley, the COASTER and the Pacific Surfliner.

 Redevelopment

 Parts of Columbia are under re-development, including the North Embarcadero Visionary Plan, Navy Broadway Complex and the Embarcadero Circle cruise ship terminal expansion.
 As of March 16, 2007, there are seven high-rise buildings scheduled for or currently under construction: five of these buildings are condominiums, one is office, and one is a Federal court house; six buildings have more than 20 floors, four buildings have more than 30 floors, and one building has more than 40 floors.